 - Reference (identifying code, such as the SKU)

-- Category (branching out from each Family, such as ‘Desktop computer’, ‘Laptop’, etc.).
-It’s important to create a separate spreadsheet for your category structure:
+- Category (branching out from each Family, such as ‘Desktop computer’, ‘Laptop’, etc.)

 - Description (in different languages, if necessary)